International Social Survey Programme

 1991–2010: The Massey Years

 Very impressively, Professor Phil Gendall of Massey University ran the ISSP survey for New Zealand every year from 1991 to 2010.
-We have since archived the data from these surveys along with our own more recent studies, and we have even constructed R shiny visualisations for the entire series.
+We have since archived the data from these surveys along with our own more recent studies, and constructed R shiny visualisations for the entire series.